ArnasPuskunigis/DRIVE-THE-TEN-FUEL-CANS/README.md

 - Provided in tutorials - Smoke Texture
 - https://hdri-skies.com/ - Skybox

+## Code
+As mentioned in the video, this was created using a template.
+My contributions consist of modifying an existing template, implementing and mixing various shader techniques, and the addition of gameplay.

+### PBR Shader
-PBR - Used to add roughness, this makes the car look metallic and gold.
+Used to add roughness, this makes the car look like gold.

 PBR Vertex Shader Image